jeanCarloMachado/talks-courses/diForGYG/presentation.md

 A form of inversion of control

-The code receives dependencies, does not define or find them

-Composition to the next level
+Components receive subparts, don't define them

 ----